A posteriori analysis for dynamic model adaptation in convection dominated problems: Numerical experiments

+We used data from the Langely Research Center website to construct a NACA 0012 aerofoil in a box $[-1/2, -2] \times [3,2]$.
+The aerofoil leading edge is situated at the origin and tail is at $[1,0]$.
+We select $\mu = 10^{-6}$.
+We produce a quasiuniform initial mesh with $h \approx 0.1$ and allow a maximum refinement level of $4$.
+This means the minimum meshsize throughout the whole simulation is $h\approx 0.00625$.
+Note that due to the shape of the aerofoil the mesh is not Cartesian.
+This means the reconstruction proposed in \S\ref{subs:rec:2d} is not valid.
+To compute an approximation to this reconstruction we overlay a Cartesian mesh and take the nodal values as an average of the element (or elements) containing this node.
+We take a uniform timestep of $\tau \approx 0.0018$.
+Adaptation is described with Algorithm \ref{alg:model-adapt}.
+We take initial conditions

+and enforce boundary conditions that match the initial conditions on the left boundary.
+We enforce slip boundary conditions on the top and bottom boundaries as well as on the aerofoil and an outflow boundary condition on the right boundary.
+Using (\ref{speed}) we compute $a\approx 1.47$ and $M \approx 1.02$.

+We use Algorithm \ref{alg:spatial-model-adapt} with $\tol = 0.5$ and $\tol_c = 0.1$.
+Figure \ref{fig:naca} gives some snapshots of the solution, the model adaptivity parameter and the underlying mesh at various times.

 \begin{Rem}[Coupling of viscosity and heat conduction] In our experiment we choose $\mu$ as both the coefficient of viscosity and the heat conduction.
-In practical situations these parameters may scale differently and by splitting the adaptation estimator the model adaptivity can be conducted independently for both the viscous and heat conduction term. \end{Rem}
+In practical situations these parameters may scale differently and by splitting the adaptation estimator the model adaptivity can be conducted independently for both the viscous and heat conduction term.
+We will not persue this here. \end{Rem}